-Are you concerned because you suspect your partner, a family member, or a friend back from the war zone has Post-Traumatic Stress Disorder but refuses to seek treatment?
-While any Post-Traumatic Stress Disorder sufferer might respond in this way, male warriors wounded by PTSD seem especially prone to this reaction.
-That said, I know we shouldn't see the number of new cases of war veterans wounded by PTSD in the near future as we have in the recent past, but let's talk specifically about this group of predominantly young men nonetheless.
+Do you suspect your partner, a family member, or a friend back from the war zone has Post-Traumatic Stress Disorder (PTSD) but refuses to seek treatment?
+While any PTSD sufferer might respond in this way, male warriors wounded by PTSD seem especially prone to this reaction.
+That said, I know we shouldn't see the number of new cases of war veterans wounded by PTSD in the near future as we have in the recent past, but let's talk about this group of predominantly young men nonetheless.
 I suspect some of the things we've observed in warriors wounded by PTSD may apply to male police, male fire fighters and first-responders---all who could be susceptible to developing PTSD..

 How do you get the warrior wounded by Post-Traumatic Stress Disorder to see the error of his ways?
 First of all, you’re definitely right to be concerned and to want to push for diagnosis and treatment.
-Post-Traumatic Stress Disorder left to run its natural course can lead the sufferer down a pathway to tragedy.
+Post-Traumatic Stress Disorder, when left to run its natural course, can lead the sufferer down a pathway to tragedy.

 We know that many sufferers of Post-Traumatic Stress Disorder will go on to abuse either alcohol or drugs in an attempt to self-medicate troublesome Post-Traumatic Stress Disorder symptoms.
 So often, though, the chemical substance that initially seemed like a friend to the wounded warrior ultimately turns on the sufferer.
 Rather than merely having to deal with the Post-Traumatic Stress Disorder symptoms—as if these were not problematic enough anyway—the wounded warrior may become addicted to the substance of choice.
 This inevitably brings forth further problems yet—though the wounded warrior might remain oblivious to them while they likely concern you considerably.
 But then, as a partner, family member, or friend of this Post-Traumatic Stress Disorder sufferer who also has Substance Use Disorder, you may become the victim of his emotional or verbal abuse, for instance.
 You may be sought out for financial aid.
 You may be asked to rescue him from dangerous situations.
 And all of these things could well happen while the relationship you once enjoyed together becomes little more than a memory.